JoeEberle/infrastructure_setup/readme.md

 ## Getting Started

-To get started with the **Configuring Settings** project, follow these steps:
+To get started with the project, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the required dependencies listed at the top of the notebook.